selimerunkut/strava-bulk-edit/README.md

 extension will just update the fields that are available for each individual activity.

-The gear lists might show legacy gear, because the extension copies the gear values from the filter.
+The gear lists might show legacy/retired gear, because the extension copies the gear values from the filter.
 Legacy gear will not be updated when you choose it in the update panel, because it is not available in the activities.